christytan/ords-apex-dbcs/exacs-QA/DataSafeDM3.md

 - Drag the `DEPARTMENTS` table to the worksheet.
 - Notice that the `DEPARTMENT_ID` column has the data-type `NUMBER(4)`, which means it can take up to four digits (no decimals).
 It is also a primary key column.

-### Part 3: Sign in to the Oracle Data Safe Console for your region
+### Step 3: Sign in to the Oracle Data Safe Console for your region

 - From the navigation menu, click **Data Safe**